dracupid/nobone/readme.md

  - **<u>param</u>**: `handler` { _Function_ }

    Event listener.
-   The handler has three params:
+   The handler has these params:
    - file path
    - current `fs.Stats`
    - previous `fs.Stats`
+   - if its a deletion

  - **<u>example</u>**: